-The following hospice care services are covered for members with a life expectancy of six months or less as certified by his or her provider (Additional time after six (6) months will require preauthorization):
+The following hospice care services are covered for members with a life expectancy of six months or less:

-- Part-time intermittent home health care services totaling fewer than 8 hours per day and 35 or fewer hours per week - Outpatient bereavement counseling of the participant and his or her immediate family (limited to 6 visits for all family members combined if they are not otherwise eligible for mental health benefits under their specific plan).
-Counseling must be provided by: - A psychiatrist. - A psychologist; or - A licensed, masters level clinician. - Respite care providing nursing care for a maximum of 8 inpatient respite care days per Plan Year and 37 hours per Plan Year for outpatient respite care services.
-Inpatient respite care will be provided only when the UM company determines that home respite care is not appropriate or practical.
+- Part-time intermittent home health care services totaling fewer than 8 hours per day and 35 or fewer hours per week.
+Hospice care of greater than 185 days requires preauthorization by the UM company.

+- Outpatient bereavement counseling of the participant and his or her immediate family (limited to 6 visits for all family members combined if they are not otherwise eligible for mental health benefits under their specific plan).
+Counseling must be provided by:

+- A psychiatrist.

+- A psychologist; or

+- A licensed, master's level clinician.